artsy/README/.github/ISSUE_TEMPLATE/engineering-manager-onboarding.md

 ## Beyond sprint rotation

-- [ ] The onboarding period is over, we’ve jointly put together your team, and you’re settling in.
+The onboarding period is over and you’re settling in.
 Ah yes, you did it!

+- [ ] Now comes the time to _jointly_ finalize the group of reports you should take on.
+Besides that this should be an ongoing and open discussion all throughout the onboarding period, the exact process of how to come to this group of reports is still totally TBD.
+The only thing to keep in mind is that during onboarding you should be able to focus on the objectives of onboarding and not have less time to focus on those for the last sprint of your product team rotation by being preoccupied with determining reports.

 - [ ] Now is a good time to be involved in broader operational tasks, as they are excellent opportunities to talk to more diverse stake-holders.
 For example:
     - [ ] Write a post-mortem.